Best Data Import Tools for CSV to Oracle to Buy in October 2025

 SQL*Loader and PL/SQL are two different tools used to load data from a CSV file into an Oracle table.

-SQLLoader is a command-line utility provided by Oracle that is specifically designed for loading data from flat files (such as CSV files) into Oracle tables.
-SQLLoader uses control files to specify the format of the input data and the target table structure.
+SQL_Loader is a command-line utility provided by Oracle that is specifically designed for loading data from flat files (such as CSV files) into Oracle tables.
+SQL_Loader uses control files to specify the format of the input data and the target table structure.
 It is a powerful tool for bulk loading large amounts of data quickly and efficiently.

 On the other hand, PL/SQL is a procedural language extension for Oracle that allows you to write scripts or programs to manipulate data in the database.
 PL/SQL can be used to read data from a CSV file, parse the data, and insert it into an Oracle table row by row.
 PL/SQL provides a more flexible and customizable approach to loading data compared to SQL*Loader, but it may not be as efficient for large data sets.

-In summary, the main difference between loading a CSV file into an Oracle table using SQLLoader and PL/SQL is that SQLLoader is a dedicated tool for bulk loading data quickly and efficiently, while PL/SQL provides a more flexible and customizable approach but may not be as efficient for large data sets.
+In summary, the main difference between loading a CSV file into an Oracle table using SQL_Loader and PL/SQL is that SQL_Loader is a dedicated tool for bulk loading data quickly and efficiently, while PL/SQL provides a more flexible and customizable approach but may not be as efficient for large data sets.